 In recognition of that, the group has varied the imposition of the radical version of Islamic law they advocate.
 In their main stronghold in Syria, the city of Raqqa, they have unleashed it without reserve, killing perceived offenders and cutting off the hands of thieves in public.

 But in Iraq's second largest city, Mosul, they have been more cautious.
-They've taken some steps like banning alcohol and painting over street advertisements that show women's faces — but have held off on strict punishments.
+They've taken some steps like banning alcohol and painting over street advertisements that show women's faces — but have held off on strict punishments for now.

 The Iraqi city of Duluiyah is a prime example of the possibility for overreach.